AdobeDocs/experience-manager-64.en/help/communities/using/mysql.md

 #### Refresh {#refresh}

 Once the scripts are executed, it is necessary to refresh the `SCHEMAS`section of the `Navigator` in order to see the new database.
-Use the refresh icon to the right of 'SCHEMAS' :
+Use the refresh icon to the right of 'SCHEMAS':

 ![](assets/chlimage_1-334.png)

-####  Result : scormenginedb {#result-scormenginedb}
+#### Result: scormenginedb {#result-scormenginedb}

 After installing and refreshing SCHEMAS, the **`scormenginedb`**will be visible.